ni/monodrive-documentation/docs/LV_client/utilities/mono_build_json.md

 ### Description

-Builds a JSON message to send via TCP with format:
+Builds a JSON message to send via TCP with the following format:
 ```json
     {
         "type": string,